opnfv/ovn4nfv-k8s-plugin/README.rst

 This will output two files nfn-operator, nfn-agent and ovn4nfvk8s-cni which are the plugin/ operator, gRPC client and CNI binaries respectively.

 ovn4nfvk8s-cni requires some configuration at start up.

-Example configuration file (default location/etc/openvswitch/ovn4nfv_k8s.conf)
+Example configuration file (default location: /etc/openvswitch/ovn4nfv_k8s.conf)

 .. code-block:: yaml